-GMadrid Sports is a sports club mainly, but not exclusively, made of people who identify as queer.
+GMadrid Sports is a sports club mainly, but not exclusively, attended by people who identify as queer.

 Madrid Titanes is a rugby club that aims for inclusivity for men regardless of sexual orientation.

-PIAHT: Free psychological, social, and legal support for the LGBTQ community – sponsored by the Comunidad de Madrid.
-For appoinments: 91 701 07 88
+PIAHT: Free psychological, social, and legal support for the LGBTQIA+ community – sponsored by the Comunidad de Madrid.
+For appointments: 91 701 07 88

 Calle Alcalá 22, 5º D